Safety Center Research

 As the major task of the Safety Center is training and education, it is important that the Safety Center be founded on an understanding of the operational and cultural environments of transportation agencies that support the awareness, motivation, and utilization of workforce training and education resources.
 Therefore, this is the basis for the Safety Center’s year one research project.

-First Project: Assessing the Operational and Cultural Environment of the Transportation Workforce.
+First Project: Assessing the Operational and Cultural Environment of the Transportation Workforce (State DOT Focus)

-This project will assess the operational and cultural environments of state, local and tribal transportation agencies.
+This project, started June 2015, will assess the operational and cultural environments of state transportation agencies.
 This is necessary for the Safety Center to use in developing relevant training and education resources, implementing effective technology transfer products and services, and compliments the planned marketing for the Safety Center by identifying strategies that can increase agency readiness to engage with the Safety Center for workforce training and education needs.
 (Safety “workforce” refers to employees of state or federal transportation agencies that make decisions that impact the safety performance of transportation systems.)

 The key objectives for this environment assessment are: